skullfrac/react-ionic-template/README.md

 add any files you want to load via Dockerfile here
 ```

-- scribble:
+- scribble(empty directory, needs to be created in `frontend`):
 ```
-contents of the generated container.
+contents of the generated container. bound to a docker volume
 ```

 ## Useful Links: